bol-edu/course-lab_1/README.md

 [Youtube Demo Video](https://youtu.be/bXwMO-fN6BM) (Vitis version: 2020.2)

 # Running 2022.1-Workbook-Lab1 on Ubuntu VM
 The [2022.1-Workbook-Lab1.pdf](https://github.com/bol-edu/course-lab_1/blob/2022.1/2022.1-Workbook-Lab1.pdf) was tested on Windows host Vitis.
-While you running Workbook-Lab1 on Ubuntu VM, below items are needed to concern.
+While you running Workbook on Ubuntu VM, below items are needed to concern.
 * The Vitis HLS can be invoked by two ways: (1) using MobaXterm SSH to Ubuntu VM and executing `vitis_hls` (2) opening Ubuntu VM terminal and executing `vitis_hls`(recommended).

 ![001](https://github.com/bol-edu/course-lab_1/assets/98332019/651c4b19-be65-46e2-9f1b-6fba00d3b294)